MichaelCurrin/vsc-extension-quickstart/README.md

 Be sure to use the _Use this template_ button at the top if you want to create a repo under your GitHub user start uses this repo as starting point.

+See also the [welcome](/welcome.md) doc which came with the auto-generated quickstart.

 ## License